- Published on

 }

-2. It defines a string chars that contains all the valid hexadecimal characters.
+charsthat contains all the valid hexadecimal characters. - A

-4. Inside the loop, it checks if the current index corresponds to the positions where hyphens should be inserted (index 8, 13, 18, and 23).
-If so, it appends a hyphen ('-') to the uuid string.
+forloop is used to iterate 36 times, which is the length of a version 4 UUID. - Inside the loop, it checks if the current index corresponds to the positions where hyphens should be inserted (index 8, 13, 18, and 23).
+If so, it appends a hyphen (

 Example usage: